jacobdeichert/svelvet/README.md

 ## Known issues

-### Imports don't automatically resolve index.ext ([Issue #1](https://github.com/jakedeichert/svelvet/issues/1))

-If you have a structure like `src/components/Footer/index.svelte`, you cannot rely on `index.svelte` being auto resolved.
-Standard esm doesn't auto resolve `index.js` files and at the moment we don't transform the imports for you.
-So when you import this component, you must use a full path to the index.

-**Before (very common)**: `import Footer from './components/Footer';`

-**After**: `import Footer from './components/Footer/index';`

-Notably, you should leave off the extension.
-This **is** automatically added during the transform phase.

 ### Automatically support importing 3rd party svelte files ([Issue #49](https://github.com/jakedeichert/svelvet/issues/49))

 Support for referencing svelte components from other packages is [not built-in yet](https://github.com/jakedeichert/svelvet/issues/49).
 For now, you must run `npm i -D rollup-plugin-svelte` and then create a `snowpack.config.js` file like this: